hapax/hapax.github.io/assets/simple-physics.md

 Make simplifying assumptions, ignore subtleties, and strip away distractions to get at the key mechanism.
 Embrace the [spherical cow](https://en.wikipedia.org/wiki/Spherical_cow).
-Perhaps KISS should stand for "Keep It Spherical, Stupid"!
+(Perhaps KISS should stand for "Keep It Spherical, Stupid".)

 ##### 4. Random walks <a id="sec-4" name="sec-4"></a>